SixofClubsss/Dero-Baccarat/README.md

 ## Requirements to play
-To be able to play you will need to have a synced **Dero daemon** running and a registered **Dero wallet**.
+To be able to play you will need to have connection to a synced **Dero Node** and a registered **Dero wallet**.
+While you can play using a remote node, it is recommended that you run your own node.

-For more info on how to set up Dero daemon and wallet you can refer to the Dero documentation [here](https://docs.dero.io/)
+For more info on how to set up Dero node and wallet you can refer to the Dero documentation [here](https://docs.dero.io/)

+To play download the latest [release](https://github.com/SixofClubsss/Dero-Baccarat/releases) or build the app from source.
+- Qt is a required dependency for the app.
+  - Linux - `sudo apt install qtbase5-dev`
+  - MacOs - `brew install qt@5`
+  - Windows - [msys2](https://www.msys2.org/) and `pacman -S mingw-w64-x86_64-qt5-static`

 ## Build